 KC: Any shade of gold or cream, neither red nor mahogany.
 A few white hairs on chest only, permissible.

-The AKC may by interpretation read little different than the KC standard but the application of the AKC is that "cream" colored Goldens are considered "extremely pale" and therefore is "undesirable."
-The AKC penalizes for the cream colored coats and the KC does not.
-Therefore, you will find many World & International cream-colored Goldens in Europe but you will hardly ever find that in an AKC show.
+The AKC and KC standards don't sound very different but they have definitely made a major distinctions.
+AKC penalizes for the white or cream colored coats and the KC does not.
+Therefore, you will find many World & International cream-colored Goldens in Europe but you will never find that in an AKC show.
 Once again, not all English Goldens are "cream" but rarely is a highly pedigreed American Golden Retriever "cream."